NHL outdoor games

-The NHL's outdoor series have proven wildly popular with fans and have led to numerous attendance records.
-The 2003 Heritage Classic drew 57,167 fans, a league record that stood until 71,217 fans in Buffalo set another NHL record in the inaugural Winter Classic in 2008.
-The 2014 Winter Classic, between Toronto and the Detroit Red Wings drew 105,491 fans, the current NHL record.
+The NHL's outdoor series have proven popular with fans and have led to numerous attendance records.
+The 2003 Heritage Classic drew 57,167 fans, a league record that stood until 71,217 fans in Orchard Park, New York, set another NHL record in the inaugural Winter Classic in 2008.
+The 2014 Winter Classic, between the Toronto Maple Leafs and Detroit Red Wings drew 105,491 fans, the current NHL record.

 History

 The first outdoor game on record to feature an NHL team was attempted on February 2, 1954.
 The Detroit Red Wings played an exhibition game on an outdoor ice surface, in 21 F degree weather, against the Marquette Pirates, an athletic club composed of inmates at Michigan's Marquette Branch Prison.
-The game, and the Pirates club, was allegedly organized as a way for Red Wings manager Jack Adams to make good with two convicted mafia members incarcerated at the prison.
+The game, and the Pirates club, was allegedly organized as a way for Red Wings manager Jack Adams to make good with two convicted The Mafia members incarcerated at the prison.
 By the end of the first period alone, the Red Wings had amassed an 18–0 score against the prisoners; score keeping was abandoned after that point and the rest of the game effectively became an informal scrimmage.

 Two years after the 1954 prison match, the Boston Bruins went on a postseason barnstorm of Atlantic Canada in April 1956, which included a stop in Bay Roberts, Newfoundland.
 On April 9, 1956, the Bruins played an exhibition game against teams from the Conception Bay North Hockey League on an outdoor artificial ice surface, under similar rules to those of the 1954 prison match.
 Four teams each played one period against the Bruins who dominated the game.
 Only one goal was scored on Terry Sawchuk by the local teams.

-During their time at the Civic Arena, the Pittsburgh Penguins could have theoretically hosted an outdoor NHL game due to the arena having a retractable roof.
-(The arena was originally built for the Pittsburgh Civic Light Opera, who only stayed at the arena until 1973.)
-However, the roof was always closed during hockey games with both the Penguins and their AHL predecessors, the Pittsburgh Hornets, whom the Penguins replaced upon the 1967 NHL expansion.
+During their time at the Civic Arena, the Pittsburgh Penguins could have theoretically hosted an outdoor NHL game due to the arena having a retractable roof as the arena was originally built for the Pittsburgh Civic Light Opera, who only stayed at the arena until 1973.
+However, the roof was always closed during ice hockey games with both the Penguins and their American Hockey League (AHL) predecessors, the Pittsburgh Hornets, whom the Penguins replaced upon the 1967 NHL expansion.
 The roof was permanently closed after 1994 when the Penguins replaced the center scoreboard.